 Direct air communication between Minsk and Milan, established in June, 2008 was one more step for further widening of the route network.
 Opening of the second Belavia representative office in Italy was one more measure taken for satisfaction of the constantly growing demand for air transportation between Belarus and Italy.

-Within the framework of the Government Program for the development of civil aviation Belavia acquired in 2008 in the operational leasing 2 Boeings 737-500 and 1 Boeing 737-300 from the International Lease Finance Corporation.
+Within the framework of the Government Program for the development of civil aviation Belavia acquired in 2008 in the operational leasing 2 Boeing aircraft 737-500 and 1 Boeing 737-300 from the International Lease Finance Corporation.

-Modernization of Belavia air fleet with the aircraft meeting all international safety requirements and characterized by big capacity and high level of comfort was made with the purpose of its operation on the most loaded regular and charter flights.
+Modernization of Belavia air fleet with the aircraft that meet all international safety requirements and are characterized by big capacity and high level of comfort was made with the purpose of its operation on the most loaded regular and charter flights.

 Entering of Belavia into the mutual settlement system BSP IATA in Kazakhstan confirms about the successful beginning of the year.
 It helps to carry out ticket sales by the airline agents accredited by IATA.

 During the first half of the year 2009 Belavia acquired in leasing and introduced into the operation 4 aircraft of Western manufacturers: 2 Boeing 737/300 and 2 CRJ- 200.
 AN-24 was removed from the air fleet of the airline as a type.